LAGameStudio/apolune/README.md

 * Uncomment one of the other windows.Add like BestRectTest or AtlasFontViewer or SmokeTest
 * Once you rebuild and play around, you'll realize that those are the individual windows/panels.
 Inspect them.
 See how they are implemented.
 Look in the Tests filter of the project solution under "Examples and Tests" in "Framework" -- you can play around with these individually by loading them into the windows list.

-#### Use of Global Singletons
+### Use of Global Singletons
 I looked at each new component as one that was global and reusable.
 The main singletons are listed here:

+* audio - the audio API
+* input - the unified interface class
+* display - the display information (window size)
-* windows - implements the GLWindowManager class and is the primary way to create new views
+* windows - implements the GLWindowManager class and is the primary way to create new views derived from GLWindow
 * library - the texture library, often invoked as  ``GLImage *myTexture = library.Load("somefilename.png");``
 * art - Implements the TwoDeeElement artistic VBO wrangler, and has lots of useful functions to draw these elements
 * many more!

-#### Use of Functional Libraries
+### Use of Functional Libraries
 Some files implement drawing and other routines as functional calls or macros, rather than organizing them into a class.
 These are listed here

 * art.h